Typsium/alchemist/lib.typ

 /// === Molecule function
 /// Build a molecule group based on mol
 /// Each molecule is represented as an optional count followed by a molecule name
-/// starting by a capital letter followed by an optional indice
+/// starting by a capital letter followed by an optional exponent followed by an optional indice.
 /// #example(```
 /// #skeletize({
 ///   molecule("H_2O")
 /// })
 ///```)
+/// #example(```
+/// #skeletize({
+///  	molecule("H^A_EF^5_4")
+/// })
+/// ```)
 /// It is possible to use an equation as a molecule.
-In this case, the spliting of the equation uses the same rules as in the string case.
-However, you can use parenthesis to group elements together.
+In this case, the splitting of the equation uses the same rules as in the string case.
+However, you get some advantages over the string version:
+/// - You can use parenthesis to group elements together.
+/// - You have no restriction about what you can put in exponent or indice.
 /// #example(```
 /// #skeletize({
 ///   molecule($C(C H_3)_3$)